iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 ### Method

 We now turn our attention to how component $$\mathcal{I}$$ was searched for.
 Alet et al. decided to focus on environment that has sparse reward which is an image-based grid world.
 In this environment the agent is tasked with finding the goal position and only obtains a reward if it finds the goal position.
-This is environment has sparse reward as the agent only receives feedback one it finds the goal position.
+This is environment has sparse reward as the agent only receives feedback once it finds the goal position.
 They limited the number of operations that component $$\mathcal{I}$$ could perform to 7 so that the search space remains manageable, and we can still interpret the algorithm.
 They focused on finding a component $$\mathcal{I}$$ that optimises the number of distinct cells visited.
 From the search 13 of the top 16 components found where variants of FAST and 3 of them were variants of CCIM.
 We will cover FAST and CCIM in the upcoming sections.

 For the component $$\chi$$ they focused on the Lunar Lander environment as it has a strong external reward signal.
 The algorithm used to output the intrinsic reward was a variant of RND.
 The main difference was that instead of single neural network for the predicator network an ensemble is used.
 This algorithm came from a preliminary set of algorithms that all resemble RND.
 The best reward combiner found was,